Paul's passion for making and consuming coffee extends back over thirty years. An extensive traveler, he currently lives in Florida.

 I give my reasons and experiences in detail below.

 The Kuissential Slickfroth: Inexpensive and Convenient

-I bought a Kuissential Slickfroth 2.0 a few years back to replace the Aerolatte that I had previously.
-I found it superior frother, even though it cost me less money.
+I bought a Kuissential Slickfroth 2.0 a few years back to replace the Aerolatte that I had been using previously.
+I found it superior frother, even though it actually cost me less money.